jeroenterheerdt/HAsmartirrigation/README.md

 Since this integration does not interface with your irrigation system directly, you will need to use the data it outputs to create an automation that will start and stop your irrigation system for you.
 This way you can use this custom integration with any irrigation system you might have, regardless of how that interfaces with Home Assistant.
 In order for this to work correctly, you should base your automation on the value of `sensor.smart_irrigation_[zone_name]` as long as you run your automation after it was updated (e.g. 11:00 PM/23:00 hours local time).
 If that value is above 0 it is time to irrigate.
 Note that the value is the run time in seconds.
 Also, after irrigation, you need to call the `smart_irrigation.reset_bucket` service to reset the net irrigation tracking to 0.

 > **The last step in any automation is very important, since you will need to let the integration know you have finished irrigating and the evaporation counter can be reset by calling the `smart_irrigation.reset_bucket` service**

+Experts say you should water deeply but infrequently to avoid overwatering and encourage deep rooting.
+It might be a good idea to create an automation that starts early enough to finish before sunrise and only once per week if duration is 0 or if the bucket < -25 mm (~1").
+Adjust to your specific needs.

 #### Example Automation 1: one valve, potentially daily irrigation